Meetmet21/INSinPAL/doc/user_guide.md

 * [Installation](#Installation)
 * [Execution](#Execution)

-[//]:
+[//]: #

 ## Introduction

-When working with Whole Genome Sequencing (WGS) data for diagnosis purposes, one has to put in place filtering steps to retrain only relevant mutations/calls made by variant callers otherwise thousands of them have to filtered by experts.
-INSinPAL is a Snakemake workflow analyzing, filtering and formatting large insertions calls in WGS data.
-INSinPAL uses two structural variant (SV) callers ([Manta](https://github.com/Illumina/manta) and [Basil](https://github.com/seqan/anise_basil)) and one insertion specialized caller ([INSurVeyor](https://github.com/kensung-lab/INSurVeyor)) to form a metacaller for germline large insertion variants detection.
-The main idea behind INSinPAL is to focus variant selection to palindromic fragile sites as they are prone to form DNA secondary strucures and undergo chromosomal rearrangment.
-Two modules allow the detection of source and length of the inserted sequence in a given breakpoint if possible which gives more information for variant analysis by experts.
+When working with Whole Genome Sequencing (WGS) data for diagnosis purposes, it is essential to implement filtering steps to retrain only relevant mutations/calls made by variant callers.
+Otherwise, thousands of them would need to be filtered by experts.
+INSinPAL is a Snakemake workflow for analyzing, filtering and formatting large insertion calls in mapped paired-reads data (BAM).
+INSinPAL utilizes two structural variant (SV) callers ([Manta](https://github.com/Illumina/manta) and [Basil](https://github.com/seqan/anise_basil)) and one insertion-specialized caller ([INSurVeyor](https://github.com/kensung-lab/INSurVeyor)) to form a metacaller for germline large insertion variant detection.
+The main idea behind INSinPAL is to focus variant selection on palindromic fragile sites, as they are prone to forming DNA secondary strucures and undergoing chromosomal rearrangment.
+Two modules enable the detection of source and length of the inserted sequence at a given breakpoint, providing more infnromation for variant analysis by experts.

 ## Palindromic fragile sites

+In a genomic context, a palindrome consists of two inverted repeated DNA sequences, where the reverse complement of one sequence matches the sequence of the other.
+These regions are prone to forming DNA secondary structures through intrastrand base pairing.
+The resulting structures, such as hairpins on single-strand DNA or cruciforms on double-strand DNA, create hotspots for chromosomal rearrangements.
+This occurs because they can lead to double-strand breaks (DSBs) through replication fork stalling and subsequent misrepair ([Mikleni and al.](https://www.mdpi.com/1422-0067/22/6/2840)).

 ### Palindrome mining algorithm